thundercakes/smitten/README.md

 * Exit via System Tray.

 **Feel free to tinker!**
-(e.g. Parsing the XLSX as a CSV would prevent the need to copy and paste.)
+(e.g. Using a GUI to add/edit commands.)

 ##Current Commands
 Here's a list of current commands: